“If I Had $1000000

 - 1 teaspoon salt

-- I decided to both peel and de-seed my tomatoes before dicing them to make a smoother, richer jam.
+NOTE: I don’t peel but do de-seed my tomatoes before dicing them to make a smoother, richer jam.
+I also use a hand blender for about 30 seconds to grind up the skins slightly in the first half hour.
 Some recipes mentioned that you can leave the peels and seeds in which adds more acidity and texture.
-To peel tomatoes, drop them into a pot of boiling water for 30 seconds them remove and dump in cold water.
+If you want to peel tomatoes, drop them into a pot of boiling water for 30 seconds them remove and dump in cold water.
 The peels should easily slip off.
 Remove excess seeds with your fingers and dice.

 - Add all ingredients into a large pot (one that will not react with the tomatoes).